-The specification of hours in level or in difference appears to be the core issue of the controversies.
-Galí (1999), and Galí and Rabanal (2004) and Christiano, Eichenbaum and Vigfusson (2004) perform various unit root tests, but it becomes hard to obtain clear-cut evidence in favor of level or difference specification.
+The specification of hours in level or in difference appears to be the core issue of the controversy.
+Galí (1999), Galí and Rabanal (2004), and Christiano, Eichenbaum and Vigfusson (2004) perform various unit root tests, but it becomes hard to obtain a clearcut evidence in favor of level or difference specification.
 Furthermore, recent contributions proceeding with simulation experiments point out that the specification of hours in SVARs using long-run restrictions can alter significantly the estimated effect of a technology shock on hours.
-For example, Chari, Kehoe and McGrattan (2008) simulate a business cycle model estimated by Maximum Likelihood on US data with multiple shocks.
-They show that the DSVAR specification leads to a negative response of hours under a RBC model in which hours respond positively.
-As pointed out by Christiano, Eichenbaum and Vigfusson (2004), the DSVAR specification may induce strong distortions if hours worked are stationary in level.
+For example, Chari, Kehoe, and McGrattan (2008) simulate a business cycle model estimated by maximum likelihood on U.S. data with multiple shocks.
+They show that the DSVAR specification leads to a negative response of hours under a real business cycle (RBC) model in which hours respond positively.
+As pointed out by Christiano, Eichenbaum, and Vigfusson (2004), the DSVAR specification may induce strong distortions if hours worked are stationary in level.

 In this paper, we use a simple method that allows us to consistently estimate technology shocks and thus the responses of hours to a technology improvement.
 In contrast to existing LSVAR and DSVAR specifications, we choose to exclude hours worked series from SVARs to identify technology shocks.1 The proposed approach consists in the following two steps.
-In a first step, a SVAR model with long-run restriction that includes wellchosen covariance stationary variables allows to properly identify the technology shock series.
-Among these variables, the consumption to output ratio seems to be a promising candidate.
+In a first step, a SVAR model with a long-run restriction that includes well-chosen covariance stationary variables allows to properly identify the technology shock series.
+Among these variables, the consumption-to-output ratio seems to be a promising candidate.
 Two reasons motivate this choice.
 First, as argued by Cochrane (1994), this ratio may help to better predict the permanent and transitory components of output.
-Indeed, using a simple permanent income argument, permanent (technology) shocks can be separated from other (non-permanent and non-technology) shocks because these latter do not modify the consumption.
-The joint observation of output growth and consumption to output ratio allows then the econometrician to properly identify permanent and transitory shocks.
-Second, both from the simulations of a DSGE model and the actual data, we obtain that the consumption to output ratio displays less persistence than hours.
-When a SVAR model with long-run restrictions includes variables characterized by a highly persistent process (typically hours with the level specification), the identification of the responses of hours to technology shocks can be seriously disturbed.
-Gospodinov (2008) using a near-unit root process for the hours and Christiano, Eichenbaum and Vigfusson (2004) using a unit root process have shown that the LSVAR specification for such highly persistent processes leads an inconsistent estimator of the technology shocks.
-With respect to this result, a less persistent variable such as consumption to output ratio should improve the identification of the technology shocks.
-Moreover, the specification of this ratio is not subject to controversies in quantitative macroeconomics and the cointegration between consumption and output is usually imposed in SVARs (see Cochrane, 1994, Christiano, Eichenbaum and Vigfusson, 2004, Francis and Ramey, 2005, King, Plosser, Stock and Watson, 1991, among others).
+Indeed, using a simple permanent income argument, permanent (technology) shocks can be separated from other (nonpermanent and nontechnology) shocks because these latter do not modify the consumption.
+The joint observation of output growth and consumption-to-output ratio allows then the econometrician to properly identify permanent and transitory shocks.
+Second, both from the simulations of a DSGE model and the actual data, we obtain that the consumption-to-output ratio